Flaco (owl): Escape and monitoring

-The vandal or vandals have not been identified as of February 14.

-Monitoring and attempts to recapture
+Attempts to recapture

-Soon after his escape, zoo staff began efforts to recapture Flaco, monitoring him around the clock for the first several days.
-Owls are generally difficult to capture.
-A typical strategy is to lure them with food, and zoo employees tried without success to bait Flaco with dead rats.
+Soon after his escape, zoo staff began efforts to recapture Flaco, monitoring him for the first several days.
+Owls are generally difficult to capture; a typical strategy is to lure them with food.
+Zoo employees tried without success to bait Flaco with dead rats.
 The first attempt was with a bal-chatri trap, a baited trap covered in wire loops which snare a bird's talons when they try to get to the prey.
 It was placed on the park's Heckscher Ballfields, with zoo staff hidden nearby with nets.
-Flaco did go for the rat and briefly got one of his talons caught, but managed to free himself.
+Flaco went for the rat and was briefly caught, but managed to free himself.
+Staff then tried using audio recordings of eagle-owl calls to attract him to other traps, again without success.
+The crowds which formed to look at Flaco may have contributed to his reluctance to take food from the zoo's traps.
 The employees were instructed not to speak to the press, but several anonymously expressed frustration and exhaustion in news reports.

-Public attention to Flaco in Central Park quickly led to national news coverage and comparisons to other New York City "celebrity" birds like the mandarin duck seen in Central Park in 2018.
-ABC News wrote that he had become the city's newest tourist attraction.
-Zoo officials and some other birders criticized the sharing of the bird's location on social media.
-Publicly sharing the location of owls is a controversial practice among birders, and in New York City in particular.
-Owls like Flaco are nocturnal hunters and roost during the day, when crowds of people, some of whom even make loud sounds like hooting to get their attention for a photograph, can disturb their ability to rest.
-The crowds which formed to look at Flaco may have also made him less likely to take food from the zoo's traps.